 and North Dakota.

-Peter, the reverend Peter, to our podium.
-Pete brings with
+Peter, the reverend Peter, commands our podium.
+'Pete' brings

-him a very exciting collection of personal and musical skills.
+with him a notable collection of personal knowledge and musical

-Since the first of the year, 2015, the Golden Notes band has
+skills.
+Joining us in 2015, the Golden Notes band has made

 her husband remain active in the business of farming.
 Alexia